0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/OL/README.md

 # network-move-modules
-Minimum viable modules to start and run OL
+Minimum viable modules to start and run 0L

 ## What

-These are all Move code artifacts which are to be deployed on the OL network.
+These are all Move code artifacts which are to be deployed on the 0L network.

 The modules fall into four categories: consensus, economics, information, helpers.